 What is Europe’s biggest water park?

 Alpamare – Bad Seedmm in Switzerland is the largest water park in Europe.
-It has heated swimming pools and an enormous outdoor swimming pool, a lazy river, and eleven great slides.
+It has heated swimming pools, an enormous outdoor pool, a lazy river, and eleven great slides.

 - Latest Posts